Common Headaches And Migraines | How A Neuro-Optometrist Can Help

 - Headache that impairs your ability to perform daily tasks or remember things

 - Throbbing pain in the head or around the eyes

 Whether you experience one or more of the above symptoms regularly or occasionally, know that treatment is available.

 We Can Treat Your Headaches

 Standard headache treatments aren’t going to be effective if the cause of the symptoms is visual misalignment.
 Our job is to treat the misalignment with neuro-optometric rehabilitation therapy, resulting in long-term headache relief.

 By assessing your vision with a functional vision evaluation, we can narrow down the cause of the headaches and determine if vision could be amplifying your pain, even if it isn’t directly causing it.
 Once the diagnosis is confirmed and a visual problem is detected, Dr. Cameron McCrodan or Dr. Scott Irvine will create a custom neuro-optometric rehabilitation program to strengthen your visual system and correct the problem.
 It is also important to refer to your complete medical history during the evaluation so that we can offer the best advice on how to holistically approach the situation in the way that best suits your lifestyle and health, taking all factors into account.

 Start your journey to recovery and call Opto-mization NeuroVisual Performance to schedule your appointment today.

-Dr. Cameron McCrodan serves patients from Victoria, Nanaimo, Duncan, Vancouver Island, and throughout British Columbia.
+Dr. Cameron McCrodan or Dr. Scott Irvine serves patients from Victoria, Nanaimo, Duncan, Vancouver Island, and throughout British Columbia.